backstage/backstage/.changeset/heavy-moose-pull.md

 '@backstage/plugin-scaffolder': minor
 ---

-Use virtualization with MultiEntityPicker.
+Use virtualization with `MultiEntityPicker`.
 Fixes performance issues with large data sets.